How Louisiana at Large Does Mardi Gras

-There are unique celebrations in every corner of the state!
+During Carnival season, traditional celebrations can be found in every corner of the state.

-Mardi Gras celebrations outside of New Orleans are as diverse as the state itself!
-Here, we celebrate our roots: Native American, French, Spanish, African-American, Cajun and Creole.
+Mardi Gras celebrations outside of New Orleans are as diverse as the state itself, with each region celebrating its roots, which include Native American, French, Spanish, African-American, Cajun and Creole.

-Want to join the fun this Carnival season?
-Explore different regions, find a spot that speaks to you and book a trip.
+To join the fun this Carnival season, simply find a spot that speaks to you — or more than one — and plan your trip.
 Laissez les bons temps rouler!

 North Louisiana